This topic explains how to configure monitoring for Sonic ESB. Sections include:

 The following jar files need to be added to the SOAtest classpath:

-The files are in the files can be found by default in [SONIC_MQ_INSTALL]/MQ<version>/lib directory.
+The files are located in the [SONIC_MQ_INSTALL]/MQ<version>/lib directory by default.
 To add these jar files to SOAtest’s classpath, complete the following:

 - Choose Parasoft> Preferences.